General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 misunderstandings, damage, delays or the improper receipt of orders and notifications due to the use of the Internet or any other means of communication (whether or not electronic).

-Insofar as the label is liable for the reimbursement of loss, that loss will be limited to the invoice amount for the delivery or partial delivery in question, on the understanding that that amount will not exceed € 45,000 and will in any event be limited to the amount that the insurer pays the Designer in the case in question.
+Insofar as Grey is liable for the reimbursement of loss, that loss will be limited to the invoice amount for the delivery or partial delivery in question, on the understanding that that amount will not exceed € 45,000 and will in any event be limited to the amount that the insurer pays Grey in the case in question.

-The Buyer indemnifies the label against any and all claims from third parties that incur losses in connection with the performance of the agreement and for the cause of which the Buyer is to blame.
+The Buyer indemnifies Grey against any and all claims from third parties that incur losses in connection with the performance of the agreement and for the cause of which the Buyer is to blame.

 The limitations recorded in Article 11.1 to 11.14 will not apply:

-if the loss is due to intent or gross negligence on the part of the label or its executive or non-executive subordinates;
+if the loss is due to intent or gross negligence on the part of Grey or its executive or non-executive subordinates;

 in the event of product liability towards a Consumer within the meaning of Book 6, Part 3, Chapter 3, of the Dutch Civil Code.